SuyashSalvi/Hardcore-AI-Trainer/README.md

    - Users can chat with the AI coach, receive responses, and provide feedback on workouts.

 5. **Data Management:**
-   - User data and workout logs are stored in a PlanetScale database, accessed and managed using Prisma.
+   - User data and workout logs are stored in a Supabase database, accessed and managed using Prisma.

 6. **Progressive Web App Features:**
    - The app is configured as a PWA, allowing users to install it on their devices and receive notifications even when the app is not open.